aicell-lab/ddls-course/content/course/ddls-2024/hackathon/_index.md

 - **Application Deadline:** Monday, 30th September 2024

 We are aiming to host around 35 on-site participants, depending the application number we received, we may do a selection on the participants.
-And in case you are not selected, you are still welcome to join online via **[DDLS Course Zoom Link!](https://kth-se.zoom.us/j/69812177998)**
+And in case you are not selected, you are still welcome to join online.

 For questions, please reach out to us!